Rebel Wilson denies reports she is engaged to girlfriend Ramona Agruma

 Rebel Wilson has denied rumours that she is engaged to her girlfriend Ramona Agruma.

-It comes after reports in the US media that the couple were seen wearing diamond engagement rings at a Halloween party hosted by George Clooney.
+It comes after US media claimed the couple were seen wearing diamond engagement rings at a Halloween party hosted by George Clooney.

 Wilson addressed the confusion in a post to her Instagram story on Saturday 5 November.
 She shared a video of the couple at Disneyland together, smiling as they posed in front of Sleeping Beauty’s castle.